Back today with another popular wall pant color – Benjamin Moore Decorators White!

 Our kitchen in Florida – the cabinets are all painted in Decorators White, find even more great kitchen cabinet colors here.

 Coupled with our blue furniture pieces and some colorful art, this home now has a contemporary coastal look to it.

 Exactly what we were going for!

-As you can see, we’re big fans of this classic white paint color.
+As you can see, we’re big fans of this classic, true white paint color.

 Decorators White has stood the test of time (and homes) for us.

-Benjamin Moore’s Decorator’s White is ideal if you’re looking to paint a room a cool white color.
+Benjamin Moore’s Decorator’s White is ideal if you’re looking to paint a room a cool white color, with no yellow undertone.

 By cool, I mean it has what’s considered a blue undertone, whereas a warmer white would have more of a yellow/pink undertone.